-- 9. Current circumstances, combined with information that the caregiver has or may have previously maltreated a child in his/her care, suggest that the child's safety may be of immediate concern based on the severity of the previous maltreatment or the caregiver's response to the previous incident. - □ □ 10.
-Other (specify):

-Safety Decision: If no safety threats are present, complete the safety decision below.
+Yes No 0 0 7.
+Caregiver's explanation for the injury to the child is questionable or inconsistent with the type of injury, AND the nature of the injury suggests that the child's safety may be of immediate concern.
+0 0 8.
+The family refu The family refuses access to the child, or there is reason to believe that the family is about to flee.
+0 0 9.
+Current circumstances, combined with information that the caregiver has or may have previously maltreated a child in his/her care, suggest that the child's safety may be of immediate concern based on the severity of the previous maltreatment or the caregiver's response to the previous incident.
+0 0 10.
+Other (specify r): Safety Decision: If no safety threats are present, complete the safety decision below.
 Safe.
 No safety threats were identified at this time.
 Based on currently available information, there are no children likely to be in immediate danger of serious harm.
 Complete the investigation and the risk assessment as required.

-If any safety threats above are marked yes, indicate whether any of the following behaviors are present.
+SECTION 1A: CAREGIVER COMPLICATING BEHAVIORS If yes is selected for any safety threats above, indicate whether any of the following behaviors are present.
 These are conditions that make it more difficult or complicated to create safety for a child but do not by themselves create a safety threat.
 These behaviors must be considered when assessing for and planning to mitigate safety threats with a safety plan.
-Mark all that apply to the household.

-Substance abuse Domestic violence Mental health Developmental/cognitive impairment Physical condition □ Other (specify):
+Select all that apply to the household. ostance /sical co abuse ondition ☐ Domestic violence ☐ Other (specify): ☐ Mental health ☐ Developmental/cognitive impairment